mbbu/16S_Accreditation/Dada2_report.md

 ```

 These details informed the trimming procedure that was performed on DADA2.
-Trimming parameters were set to retain ~ 230 bp forward reads and 200bp reverse reads.
+Trimming parameters were set to retain ~ 230 bp forward reads and 200bp reverse reads.This is because forward reads maintain better quality throughout with the quality dropping at the end around position 230, the reverse reads quality drops singnificantly at about position 200.
 Using the barcode and reverse primer metadata, the first 25 and last
 25 nucleotides were trimmed as well so as to remain with the true reads.
 Approximately 11.6% of the reads were lost after trimming.
 Quality profiles of random samples were then plotted which confirmed an significant improve in quality hence the reads proceeded to further downstream processing.